 IgG (immunoglobulin G) testing is a useful guide for structuring elimination diets in many chronic conditions.
 Individuals with neurological, gastrointestinal, and movement disorders often suffer from IgG food allergies.
 These people may continue to eat offending foods unaware of their potential effects.
-IgG antibodies provide long term resistance to infections and have a much longer half life than the traditional IgE allergy.
-Symptoms may occur hours or days after the offending food has been eaten.
+As immunological reactions, IgE food allergy causes the release of histamine, producing an immediate hypersensitivity reaction, in which symptoms appear within minutes or hours.
+In contrast, food sensitivity is a non-IgE allergy characterized by the measurement of IgG antibodies specific to antigenic food proteins.
+This IgG food allergy is a delayed hypersensitivity reaction in which symptoms appear anywhere from hours to days after eating the offending food.
 The 93 foods tested in the IgG Food Allergy Test w/ Candida can identify problem food so it can be eliminated from the patient’s diet.
-This elimination of IgG positive foods can improve symptoms of irritable bowel syndrome, autism, AD(H)D, cystic fibrosis, rheumatoid arthritis, and epilepsy according to numerous clinical studies.*
+Elimination of IgG positive foods can improve symptoms of irritable bowel syndrome, autism, AD(H)D, cystic fibrosis, rheumatoid arthritis, and epilepsy according to numerous clinical studies.

 Dried Blood Spot (DBS) Collection